awsdocs/aws-glue-developer-guide/doc_source/schema-registry-integrations.md

       producerProps.setProperty(AWSSchemaRegistryConstants.SCHEMA_AUTO_REGISTRATION_SETTING, "true");
       ```

 1. \(Optional\) Manually move existing schemas and schema versions from the current third\-party schema registry to the AWS Glue Schema Registry, either to the default\-registry in AWS Glue Schema Registry or to a specific non\-default registry in AWS Glue Schema Registry\.
-This can be done by exporting schemas from the third\-party schema registries in JSON format and creating new schemas in AWS Glue Schema Registry using the AWS console or the AWS CLI\.
+This can be done by exporting schemas from the third\-party schema registries in JSON format and creating new schemas in AWS Glue Schema Registry using the AWS Management Console or the AWS CLI\.

-    This step may be important if you need to enable compatibility checks with previous schema versions for newly created schema versions using the AWS CLI and the AWS console, or when producers send messages with a new schema with auto\-registration of schema versions turned on\.
+    This step may be important if you need to enable compatibility checks with previous schema versions for newly created schema versions using the AWS CLI and the AWS Management Console, or when producers send messages with a new schema with auto\-registration of schema versions turned on\.

 1. Start the producer\.